Predictive Control over Low-Altitude Wireless Networks: Joint Trajectory Design and Resource Allocation: Problem formulation

-In the considered scenario, control commands are transmitted over wireless links, and thus, communication reliability has a significant impact on overall control performance.
-To compromise, the control input optimization must explicitly incorporate communication quality-of-service (QoS) constraints, such that the general form of the optimization problem can be formulated as
+In the considered scenario, control commands are transmitted over wireless links, and the reliability of these links directly affects control performance.
+To account for this, the control input optimization incorporates a communication QoS constraint, ensuring that the control actions are optimized under communication conditions that guarantee successful transmission.
+This formulation explicitly couples control performance with communication reliability, ensuring that the control policy is computed only when reliable communication conditions are met, which will be detailed in the next subsection.
+The general optimization problem is thus expressed as

 where $\mathbf{p}\left[n\right]=\left[p_{1}\left[n\right],\ldots,p_{K}\left[n\right]\right]^{\textrm{T}}$ denotes the power allocation vector, $\boldsymbol{\mathcal{U}}_{k}$ is the predefined control set corresponding to the $k$-th AGV, and $f_{\mathrm{QoS}}$ represents a communication quality metric that must meet $ \mathcal{C}$ to ensure the required QoS performance.